mlfoundations/datacomp/README.md

 - `xlarge`: 12.8B pool size, 12.8B examples seen

+The script will create two directories inside `$data_dir`: `metadata/$scale` and `shards/$scale`.

-Along with the images and captions, this script will also download metadata, including `.parquet` files that contain the image urls, captions, and other potentially useful information such as the similarities between the images and captions given by trained OpenAI CLIP models.
+The metadata directory includes `.parquet` files that contain the image urls, captions, and other potentially useful information such as the similarities between the images and captions given by trained OpenAI CLIP models.
-If the flag `--download_npz` is used, the script will also download the `.npz` files with features extracted by the trained OpenAI CLIP models for each sample.
+If the flag `--download_npz` is used, the script will also download to `.npz` files to the metadata directory.
+They contain features extracted by the trained OpenAI CLIP models for each sample.
+We download the metadata from the HuggingFace hub.

-The data is stored in shards, which are `tar` files with the images and captions to be consumed by [webdataset](https://github.com/webdataset/webdataset/).
+We download the image data using [img2dataset](https://github.com/rom1504/img2dataset), which stores it as `.tar` shards with the images and captions to be consumed by [webdataset](https://github.com/webdataset/webdataset/).
-Once the download finishes, the data will be available at `$data_dir/shards`.
+Once the download finishes, the data will be available at `$data_dir/shards/$scale`.

+To download only metadata, use the `--skip_shards` flag.

 The disk requirements for each scale are shown below.